MRCIEU/GLU/README.md

 Post-event AUC can be either 1-hour or 2-hour.
 E.g. 1-hr postprandial AUC, 1-hr post-exercise AUC, 1-hr post-medication AUC etc.

-The `n`-hr post-event AUC is the mean of the 3 consecutive SG readings `n` hrs after the event.
+The `n`-hr post-event AUC is the mean of the SG values during the 15 minute period occuring `n` hrs after the event.